paulscherrerinstitute/datahub/Readme.md

 ```

-A pshell plotting server can be started (in default per 7777) and used in datahub as :
+A pshell plotting server can be started (in default per 7777) and used in datahub with:
 ```bash
 pshell_op -test -plot -title=DataHub
 datahub ... -ps [PLOT OPTIONS]